Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Introduction

-An intriguing result regarding tidal Love numbers is their vanishing for (four-dimensional) black holes in vacuum in General Relativity, i.e., Schwarzschild~\cite{Binnington:2009bb,Gralla:2017djj} and Kerr black holes~\cite{LeTiec:2020spy,Chia:2020yla,LeTiec:2020bos,Charalambous:2021mea}.
-The Schwarzschild and Kerr black holes have no static response for spin-$0$ or spin-$1$ field perturbations either~\cite{Hui:2020xxx,Charalambous:2021mea}.
-Alternatively, it is known that black holes in some modified theories of gravity acquire nonzero tidal Love numbers~\cite{Cardoso:2017cfl,Cardoso:2018ptl}.
-One might then think that an additional field gives nonzero Love numbers.
-In fact, the Love numbers of black holes can be nonzero with an anisotropic fluid~\cite{Cardoso:2019upw,Cardoso:2021wlq} or with a bosonic scalar-field condensate~\cite{DeLuca:2021ite} within General Relativity.
-On the other hand, black holes have zero Love numbers in some modified theories of gravity or in the presence of some kind of ``matter'' field, e.g., the Schwarzschild black hole in the Brans-Dicke theory and the Reissner-Nordstr\"{o}m black hole in the Einstein-Maxwell theory~\cite{Cardoso:2017cfl,Cardoso:2019upw}.
-In addition, even in vacuum in General Relativity, the Schwarzschild-Tangherlini spacetime has nonzero Love numbers~\cite{Hui:2020xxx}.
+An intriguing result regarding the tidal Love numbers is their vanishing for (four-dimensional) black holes in vacuum in General Relativity, i.e., Schwarzschild~\cite{Binnington:2009bb,Gralla:2017djj} and Kerr black holes~\cite{LeTiec:2020spy,Chia:2020yla,LeTiec:2020bos,Charalambous:2021mea}.
+The Schwarzschild and Kerr black holes either have the vanishing Love numbers for spin-$0$ or spin-$1$ field perturbations~\cite{Hui:2020xxx,Charalambous:2021mea}.
+On the other hand, in some modified theories of gravity, black holes can have nonzero tidal Love numbers~\cite{Cardoso:2017cfl,Cardoso:2018ptl}.
+One might then think that an additional field can endow a black hole with nonzero Love numbers.
+In fact, the Love numbers of black holes can be nonzero in cases with an anisotropic fluid~\cite{Cardoso:2019upw,Cardoso:2021wlq} or with a bosonic scalar-field condensate~\cite{DeLuca:2021ite} within General Relativity.
+In addition, black holes have zero Love numbers in some modified theories of gravity or in the presence of some kind of ``matter'' field, e.g., the Schwarzschild black hole in the Brans-Dicke theory and the Reissner-Nordstr\"{o}m black hole in the Einstein-Maxwell theory~\cite{Cardoso:2017cfl,Cardoso:2019upw}.
+Similarly, even in vacuum in General Relativity, the Schwarzschild-Tangherlini spacetime has nonzero Love numbers~\cite{Hui:2020xxx}.
 In other contexts, several literatures~\cite{Porto:2016zng,Penna:2018gfx,Hui:2021vcv} pointed out that from the viewpoint of an effective field theory approach~\cite{Goldberger:2004jt,Goldberger:2005cd,Kol:2011vg}, the no tidal response of the Schwarzschild black hole is puzzling and seems to be a result of fine-tuning.
 These suggest that some non-trivial underlying structure is prohibiting finite Love numbers.

+A linear response of compact objects is also characterized by other quantities which are imprinted in gravitational waveforms coming from an inspiraling binary, i.e., dissipation numbers that quantify the dissipation of an external tidal field.
+For a time-varying external field, black holes have nonzero dissipation numbers due to the presence of the event horizon, while horizonless compact objects have their vanishing.
+This property may allow for constraining a quantum correction at the horizon scale with future gravitational-wave observation~\cite{PhysRevLett.122.081301,Cardoso:2019rvt}.
+For a static external field, Schwarzschild black holes have vanishing Love and dissipation numbers, meaning no static response.
+Kerr black holes have non-zero dissipation numbers for non-axisymmetric static fields because of a relative motion arising from rotation, while both the Love and dissipation numbers vanish for axisymmetric fields, i.e., no static response.